Should you buy a second home?

 What about ongoing expenses?

 The purchase price of the house is just the starting point.
-You may want to do an extensive renovation before you move in.
+You may want to do a renovation before you move in.
 Besides the basics like furniture and kitchenware, you'll also be on the hook for recurring expenses like insurance, energy, Wi-Fi and landscape care.
+A general rule of thumb is to put aside 1%–4% of your house’s purchase price each year for maintenance costs.
+You'll also have to pay property taxes, and in some jurisdictions, you may have to pay taxes to support your school district.
+As you consider other potential expenses, consider how they could impact your other financial goals and if you’ll have to make any trade-offs to afford them.

 You might assume that the best rentals are those near tourist attractions, but while those homes sometimes command a premium rate, they're often limited by seasonality, says Venezia.
 Beach houses and ski chalets, for example, often bring in cash for only three to five months of the year.
 In his experience, some of the highest occupancy rates are for long-term rentals — for instance, ones that cater to visiting faculty in a college town.
-Talk to a local real estate agent about features that renters in the area typically want, such as parking or outdoor space.
+Talk to a local real estate agent about the average length of rentals in the area and features that renters in the area typically want, such as parking or outdoor space.

 How will you manage the property?

 If you'll be using an online home-sharing service or a local real estate agent, you can expect to pay up to 30% of your rental income to the company that brings your renters in the door, says Venezia.
-And keep in mind that renting to others means a lot more wear and tear, especially if you'll have a stream of short-term renters coming and going.
-Expect to spend another 20% of your budget for repairs, he says, and consider hiring a property manager or local handyman to help with maintenance.
-The upkeep may be more than you want to manage yourself as you age.
+And keep in mind that renting to others means a lot more wear and tear, especially if you’ll have a stream of short-term renters coming and going.
+Expect to spend another 20% of your rental income each year on repairs, he says, and consider hiring a property manager or local handyman to help with maintenance — especially if your property is hours from where you live.
+The upkeep may be more than you want to manage yourself.

 What tax breaks might you get?

-The IRS considers a property that is rented for 14 days or less each year as a personal home, and in that case you can't take deductions on any expenses.
-If you intend to rent out the place for 15 days or more a year, your mortgage rate will be higher and a higher down payment will likely be required.
+The IRS considers a property that is rented for 14 days or less each year as a personal home, in which case, you can't take deductions on any rental expenses (you also don't need to report that rental income on your tax return).
+If you rent out the place for more than 14 days, the rules get more complicated.

 One final tip: After considering all of the above, consult your heart — and talk with family members.
 Doing your homework before purchasing a second home can help ensure that you'll continue to view it as a benefit, not a financial burden.